TKomericki/Rhetos-wiki/Create-your-first-Rhetos-application.md

 Each statement is starting with a *keyword* (Module, Entity, ShortString, AutoCode, ...) and some *parameters* after the keyword.
 Statements can be nested in other statements.

-**Module** keyword represents a business module, and a namespace in C# code. **Entity** represents a business object (C# class) and a table in database that contains the object's data.
+* **Module** keyword represents a business module, and a namespace in C# code.
+* **Entity** represents a business object (C# class) and a table in database that contains the object's data.
 The Book entity here contains some properties and some business features.
-These features are explained in later tutorial articles.
+These features are explained in later tutorial articles, see [Read next](#read-next) below.

 See [Rhetos DSL syntax](Rhetos-DSL-syntax) article for better understanding of the DSL scripts.